eavam/scankeeper-promo/src/markdown/privacy-policy.md

 - We request access to your device's camera to scan barcodes and QR codes.
 - We may request access to your photo gallery if you choose to save barcode images or import codes from existing photos.

+### 2.4 Advertising Identifiers

+- **Advertising IDs**: Where applicable, we may access your device's advertising identifier (IDFA on iOS or GAID on Android) to support advertising and measurement.
+You can reset or limit this identifier in your device settings.

 <h2 id="how-we-use-your-information">3.
 How We Use Your Information</h2>

 We use the collected information for various purposes: